ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 > If this explanation is not clear, please check [it](https://stackoverflow.com/questions/3269434).

 The final formula is derived.
 But are there any downsides?
 Well, it's a matter of taste.
-On the one hand, it's less readable than the Rails way solution, in my opinion.
+On the one hand, it's less readable than the Rails way solution.
 On the other hand, it's the most efficient one we've come up with so far.
-If someone thinks this trick is not clear, there could be just documentation provided.
+If someone thinks this trick is not clear, there could be documentation provided.
 So everyone reading this code could understand what's hidden behind it.

 ### Conclusion